acquia/blt/docs/deploy.md

 This will generate the artifact, tag it with `1.0.0`, and push it to the remotes defined in blt.yml.

+When deploying a tag to the artifact repo, if the config option `deploy.tag_source` is set to TRUE, BLT will also create the supplied tag on the source repository.
+This makes it easier to verify the source commit upon which an artifact tag is based.

+*Note* however that BLT _does not_ automatically push the tag created on the source repository to its remote.

 ## Modifying the artifact

 The artifact is built by running the `artifact:build` target, which does the following: